linkedinyou/c3d2OpenSim/README.md

 Barre, A. Armand, S. (2014) Biomechanical ToolKit: Open-source framework to visualize and process biomechanical data.
 Computer methods and programs in biomedicine.
 114:1 Page: 80 - 87 (http://www.sciencedirect.com/science/article/pii/S0169260714000248)

 We would also like to acknowledge Thor Besier (U Ackland), Cyril Donnelly (U Western Australia) and Glen Litchwark (U Queensalnd) for their significant code contributions to the c3d2OpenSim pipeline.

-## Software and Documentation ##

-This uses the btk_matlab c3d reading function (https://code.google.com/p/b-tk/) in aid of converting c3d file formats to opensim ready formats.
-The matlab (64-bit tested) binaries can be downloaded from here; https://code.google.com/p/b-tk/wiki/MatlabBinaries

-OpenSim is an OpenSource musculoskeletal software package developed at Stanford University.
-You can download OpenSim here (https://simtk.org/project/xml/downloads.xml?group_id=91).

-You can find pdf documentation in the 'documentation' folder.

-Gdluck and please contribute back to the code.

 ## Licensing ##
 Licensed under the Apache License, Version 2.0 (the "License");